coderefinery/git-intro/content/browsing.md

 ## GitHub, VS Code, Command line, and more

-We offer **three different flows** of how to do this exercise:
+We offer **three different paths** of how to do this exercise:
 - **GitHub** (this is the one we will demonstrate)
 - **VS Code** (if you prefer to follow along using an editor)
 - **Command line** (for people comfortable with the command line)

-In the future we'll add more flows, for example Jupyter and RStudio.
+In the future we'll add more paths, for example Jupyter and RStudio (contributions welcome!).

 ## Creating a copy of the repository by "forking"